UMM-CSci-3601-S23/iteration-3-ground-dairy-toothpaste/README.md

 ## [Deployment](DEPLOYMENT.md)

-Instructions on how to create a DigitalOcean Droplet and setup your project are in [the deployment guide](DEPLOYMENT.md).
+Instructions on how to create a DigitalOcean Droplet to host the project on and deploy can be found here in [the deployment guide](DEPLOYMENT.md).

+Additionally, it is necessary to "fake" authentication for the partial implementation currently in place.
+Authentication can be achieved by accessing `/api/auth` via a GET request.
+This sets a cookie which is used to prove verification to the server.

 ## [Resources](RESOURCES.md)